 They are popular by the name of equity mutual funds as well.
 If the holding period in such investment is more than 1 year so they are more tax efficient.
 It can offer around 8% post-tax return.

 Well everyone must be aware of this investment.
-If you have the internet banking facility then you can book the same online s well.
+If you have an internet banking facility then you can book the same online s well.
 This will be easy for you to handle, moreover, if you want to redeem the same then you will get immediate cash in your account.
 Returns from FDs are taxable as per your tax slab (whether they are normal FDs or tax-saving FDs).
 You can deposit anywhere from 7 days to 10 Yrs.

 When it comes to Post office term deposits, well ins such cases the service of the same may lag behind.
 But it is the secure and safest way as well.
-Don't go for corporate FDs as they are not so good for long run.
+Don't go for corporate FDs as they are not so good for the long run.

 It is one of the secure and safest ways of investment.
 It is great for such people who are not able to invest a lump sum and looking for monthly investment.
 You can go for Bank RDs or Postal RD.
 Ideally, the bank offers RD of minimum tenure with 6 months to a maximum of 10 Yrs.
 And the Interest received on RD is taxable as per your tax slab.

 NSC allows you to invest your hard-earned money in postal NSC for 5 years, but only if you ensure that the goal is exactly at 5 years from today.
 You can claim deduction under Sec.80C.
 However, the interest in NSC will be taxable.

 If you are looking for regular fixed monthly income, then you can go for Postal MIP.
 Usually, these funds invest around 10% to 20% of a portfolio in equity and rest in debt instruments (usually of higher duration).
 Hence, they combinedly make it a bit risky than the other debt funds.